Frequently Asked Questions

 Can my camper attend both weeks of camp?

-Sorry, no. Space is limited.
+Unfortunately, no, in order to accept the most amount of campers our space is limited.
 We are able to accommodate a larger number of campers by allowing each child to attend one session per summer.